 Excavation and Underpinning

-When excavation occurs on a construction site, it is crucial to take additional steps like underpinning and shoring to protect the surrounding properties, buildings, and their occupants to avoid or mitigate the risk of adjacent property damage or the collapse of structures on them.
-The potential for damage to adjacent structures is not limited to the act of excavation itself, though: The resulting damage can also arise from improperly performed underpinning and shoring.
+When excavation occurs on a construction site, it is crucial to take additional steps like underpinning and shoring to protect the surrounding properties, buildings, and their occupants to avoid or mitigate the risk of adjacent property damage or the collapse of structures on them—and to ensure that any underpinning and/or shoring is performed properly, and doesn’t cause additional, separate damage.

-Goldberg Segalla’s construction attorneys have successfully defended owners, general contractors, various-tier subcontractors, and design professionals from claims of negligent construction such as those related to excavation and underpinning.
-We know from experience that frequently the protections afforded to adjacent property owners depends on the location of the construction work.
-For example, in New York City, the Court of Appeals has mandated that contractors requiring excavation to occur are subject to strict liability for resulting damage, regardless of the depth of the excavation.
-The imposition of strict liability affects not only the excavation and underpinning contractors, but also the owner and general contractor.
+Goldberg Segalla’s construction attorneys have successfully defended owners, general contractors, various-tier subcontractors, and design professionals from claims of negligent construction related to excavation and underpinning.
+We know from experience that frequently the protections afforded to adjacent property owners depends on the location of the construction work—and also how the imposition of strict liability in many cases affects not only the excavation and underpinning contractors, but also the owner and general contractor.

-Our experience with the caselaw in various jurisdictions, along with deeply understanding the relationships among all parties potentially in play, positions us to provide superior representation in the event of excavation- or underpinning-related claims.
+Our experience with the caselaw in various jurisdictions, along with our understanding of the relationships among all parties potentially in play, positions us to provide superior representation in the event of excavation- or underpinning-related claims.